bellcastle88/ReactSlider/README.md

 # ReactSlider

-This is a ReactTab which can see Reviews.
+This is a ReactSlider which can see Reviews.

 ## Built with: